kasparsd/contact-form-7-extras/readme.txt.md

 ## Upgrade Notice

+### 0.8.0

+Use the suggested Google Global Site Tag (gtag.js) event structure.
+This will make the "Contact Form" events appear in both Google Analytics and Google Tag Manager.

 ### 0.7.3

 Compatability with the Javascript event changes in the latest version 5.2 of the Contact Form 7 plugin.
-Support this plugin by subscribing to the 🚀 PRO plan.